Your new MacBook is running slow? Here’s a quick fix

 Here's how to clean up your system junk the quick & easy way:

-2. Press Scan, and then select Clean.
+Click Scan and then Clean.

 While we're on a topic of storage and space, it's worth considering optimizing your storage, and here comes the next step.